 On May 23rd from 1:00pm to 2:30pm, Erick and Wendy Haakenson of Jubilee Farm will welcome participants of PCC Farmland Trust’s On the Farm educational series to meet the Jubilee herd, tour the farm, and engage in a discussion as to why and how cattle production might be vital to the future of organic farm production.

 This On the Farm event will take place outdoors, rain or shine and participants should make sure to wear weather appropriate attire.
 Light refreshments will be available and as always, we ask that you leave your pets at home!

-PCC Farmland Trust secures, preserves and stewards threatened farmland in the Northwest, ensuring that generations of local farmers productively farm using sustainable, organic growing methods.
+PCC Farmland Trust secures, preserves and stewards threatened farmland in Washington, ensuring that generations of local farmers productively farm using sustainable growing methods.

 In order to purchase these tickets in installments, you'll need an Eventbrite account.
 Log in or sign up for a free account to continue.